 Home loans ratings

 ★★★★★ — Subpar

 We analyze top home loan providers and rate them one to five stars based on factors that are most important to you.
 These factors include: rates and fees, product selection and borrower experience.

-Bank of America mortgages are for people who like the comfort of banking with a well-known bank.
+Bank of America mortgages are for people who like the comfort of banking with a well-known institution.
 It offers the convenience of keeping your mortgage, bank accounts and investment accounts together at one institution.
-But if customer service and ethical banking practices are important to you, BoA has some pretty negative reviews, and some concerning history with the Department of Justice.
+But if customer service and ethical banking practices are important to you, BoA has some pretty negative reviews and some concerning history with the Department of Justice.